The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 And rural poverty and isolation from needed resources, like quality healthcare, may be, from the Romantic point of view, the “Natural” order of things, but that is just another reason for us to sober up.

 Consider the slaughterhouses throughout our county.
 Who works there?
 What do they do all day?
 And what creatures are killed there?
 How many are killed there?
 And how are they killed there?
-For some answers, read a book like Steven Wise’s An American Trilogy: Death, Slavery, and Dominio on the Banks of the Cape Fear River.
+And what’s the big deal?
+For some answers, read a book like Steven Wise’s An American Trilogy: Death, Slavery, and Dominion on the Banks of the Cape Fear River.

 III.

-We heard God, in the 4th Commandment we read earlier, asking us to take a break from our cruel dominion.
+God asked us, in the 4th Commandment we read earlier, God asked us to take a break from our cruel dominion.
 We are asked to rest from cruel dominion on the Sabbath and to remember that God liberated us from the regime of cruelty.

 The story we read from Mark teaches us that cruelty has become a Sabbath Day tradition.
-Consider this story, another version of the policy of pious cruelty Mark is critiquing:
+Consider this story, another version of the pious cruelty Mark critiques:

 All of 17-years-old, I attended a winter church retreat in McCall, Idaho.
 I managed to get very sick while at the retreat.